corymcdaniel/react-sorted-images/README.md

 - open http://localhost:9000

 ## Different attempts
+- Spun up the same thing in a create-react-app project and didn't experience the issue
 - Putting a unique key on the `img` tag.
 - Used lodash.shuffle
 - Created a small component that returns the `img` element